-Feeling a pang of loneliness, she turned the dough and rolled it beneath her hands, the yeasty aroma rising to her nose.
-It was a familiar scent—the fragrance of a home—but it reminded her that her home was empty these days.
-With a sigh, she dusted the flour from her hands and set the dough aside to rise.
+With a pang of loneliness, she turned the dough and rolled it beneath her hands, the yeasty aroma rising to her nose.
+It was a familiar scent—the fragrance of a home—but it reminded her that her home was empty.
+With a sigh, she dusted the flour from her hands and set the dough to rise.
 She picked up her broom.
-Usually Mary would have done the sweeping, but the young woman had been gone for three months now.
+Usually Mary would have done the sweeping, but her daughter had been gone for three months now.
 Three whole months!
 Each day weighed heavier than the last.

 Before tears could rise in her eyes, Anne heard someone call out from the doorway, “Anne!
 You home?”

 She welcomed the distraction.
 “Come in, Hadassah!”
-Anne called out and set aside her broom to greet her next-door neighbor and friend.
+Anne returned and set aside her broom to greet her next-door neighbor and friend.

 “Oh don't let me stop you,” Hadassah laughed as she settled herself on the bench with a sigh of relief.
 “I just popped by to see if you'd heard from Mary yet.”

 Anne swallowed hard.
 So much for distraction.
-She picked up her broom and gathered the bits of dry grass and dust into a pile as she collected her emotions.
+She picked up her broom and gathered the bits of dry grass and dust into a pile.
+If only she could collect her emotions as easily.
 “No, not since the last letter.
 Elizabeth was near to her time, so I'm hoping it won't be too much longer.”

 “It is indeed.”
 Anne nodded.
 Elizabeth was an old woman now, old enough to be a great-grandmother.
 It was hard to picture her cumbersome with pregnancy, as she must be by now if she hadn't yet given birth.
 Anne shook her head a little, remembering the anxiety she had felt leading up to her due date with Mary.
 She sent up a quick prayer for her cousin.